M41ie/Tennis/README.md

 # Tennis Rating Prototype

 This repository contains a prototype implementation of a tennis rating system based on the requirements in the `Original Requirement` file.
 It allows creation of clubs, registration of players and recording of match scores.
-Ratings are updated with a simplified Elo style algorithm and the final value is a weighted average of the most recent five matches (60% from the latest match and 10% from each of the previous four).
+Ratings are updated with a simplified Elo style algorithm and the post-match value becomes the player's current rating without averaging previous results.

 ## Usage